mattriley/agile-avatars/README.md

 #### Used for

 Module composition / dependency injection.
-Extracted from Agile Avatars.

 #### Comments

 - __No alternative that more closely matches the need exists__\
-This library was built with the specific constraints of Agile Avatars in mind.
+This library was extracted from Agile Avatars.

-- __Low impact of material change__\
-The fallback would be to copy the code back into Agile Avatars.
-The cost is estimated to be low.